marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Connection ID supplied by the server as the Destination Connection ID for subsequent packets.

 If the client received a Retry packet from the server and is sending a second Initial packet, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.
 Changing Destination Connection ID also results in a change to the keys used to protect the Initial packet.

-The client populates the Source Connection ID field with a value of its choosing and sets the low bits of the ConnID Len field to match.
+It alsso sets the Token field to the token provided in the REtry.

 The first Initial packet contains a packet number of 0.
 Each packet sent after the Initial packet is associated with a packet number space and its packet